Lyberta/Singularity/Human Brain.md

 Most notably, [Friedrich Nietzsche](https://en.wikipedia.org/wiki/Friedrich_Nietzsche) has discovered all the same 3 algorithms and labeled them "camel", "lion" and "child".
 However, what he missed is that those algorithms are context-sensitive.
 One can be a "child" in an area of expertise they know a lot and a "camel" in an area of life they are just discovering.

+## Levels of knowledge

+1. Stuff that you **don't know** that you **don't know**.
+2. Stuff that you **know** that you **don't know**.
+3. Stuff that you're insecure about and afraid to bring up a subject.
+4. Stuff that you're consciously working on.
+Actively brainstorming.
+5. Stuff that you figured out but still willing to emotionally defend because of your insecurity.
+6. Stuff that you're so secure about that you don't even think about consciously and use the knowledge automatically.
+When brought up in discussion, it's either mutual understanding or respectful disagreement and end of the conversation.

 ## Levels of development

 The high-level algorithm of the brain is the [executive function](https://en.wikipedia.org/wiki/Executive_functions).
 Each person has a different algorithm and we can note the 4 stages of the complexity of the executive function.